Tutorial: How to convert dual fisheye to equirectangular images

 The conversion is done in the software that comes with your camera.
 When you save the images from the camera to the camera's mobile app, the conversion is done automatically.
 In this case, chances are you will never come across the fisheye format.

-However, if you connect the camera to your PC or laptop via USB and copy the images to your local drive, you will need to convert them manually in software provided by the camera producer.
+However, if you connect the camera to your PC or laptop via USB and copy the images to your local drive, you will need to convert them manually.

-Below is a list of panorama editing programs provided by the producers of popuplar spherical cameras:
+Otherwise, here's a list of panorama editing programs provided by the producers of popuplar spherical cameras.
+Those apps will allow you to make the conversion on your PC:

 - Rioch Theta S/SC/V/Z1 - Ricoh Theta basic app